alexanderson1993/janet-tolley-music/src/pages/index.md

 ---
 templateKey: index-page
-title: Uplifting, Spiritual, Inspiring Music
+title: 'Uplifting, Spiritual, Inspiring Music'
 image: /img/home-jumbotron.jpg
 heading: Welcome to Janet Tolley Music
-subheading: Come for the music, stay for the inspiration
+subheading: 'Come for the music, stay for the inspiration'
 description: >-
   Janet Tolley Music is dedicated to sharing uplifting, spiritual, and inspiring music with the world.
 main:
-  heading: Uplifting, Spiritual, and Inspiring Music
+  heading: Uplifting and Inspiring Music
-  description: >
+  description: |
     The world is a better place with music.
 ---